 Even though here in Kentucky, it has been nearly 60 degrees for much of January, I still wanted to bring a little winter to our front door.
 Maybe we’ll get some snow in February?
 If not, this wooden snowflake can bring me some cool-weather vibes.

-How to Make Your Own Wooden Snowflake
+How to Make Your Own DIY Wooden Snowflake

-4 Strips of Balsa Wood: 3/32 x 3 x 36 inches
+- 4 Strips of Balsa Wood: 3/32 x 3 x 36 inches

-Hot Glue and Glue Gun
+- Hot Glue and Glue Gun

-Metal Tacks or Small Nails
+- Metal Tacks or Small Nails

-Clear and Dark Wax
+- Clear and Dark Wax

-Sawtooth Picture Hanger
+- Sawtooth Picture Hanger

 This tutorial is for a 30″ diameter snowflake (it’s big!), so adjust the measurements if the space you have available is smaller.

 How to Make a DIY Wooden Snowflake

 You may have to go over the line a couple times to cut all the way through.
 It will easily separate because Balsa Wood is thin and soft.

 If there is any excess wood where it did not cut clean, simply remove the excess with the knife.

 These marks will allow you to line up the pieces of wood when assembling the snowflake.

-From the remaining 36″ Balsa Strip, cut 3 more sections to match the length of the pieces that were left over from the 3 original 36″ strips.
+3. From the remaining 36″ Balsa Strip, cut 3 more sections to match the length of the pieces that were left over from the 3 original 36″ strips.

 Draw a line, using the straight edge, along the center which will create 1.5″ wide pieces.

 Once you’ve glued each set, there should be 6 “V” shapes to attach to the snowflake with hot glue.

-Once everything is assembled, press tacks or small nails through the glued portions for additional stability.
+Press tacks or small nails through the glued portions for additional stability.

 We have a light-colored door and walls, so I chose a rustic look for contrast.
 First, I applied two coats of white paint and sealed it with clear wax.
 To create depth, color, and a rustic vibe, I used dark wax wiped with a rag as the last coat.
 Finally, sand lightly to tone down the deep color of the dark wax.

-Attach a picture hanger and hang your work of art!
+8. Attach a picture hanger and hang your work of art!

 You could make so many shapes with this lightweight wood — even if you aren’t handy when it comes to power tools.
 Balsa is a perfect option for apartment dwellers who may not have access to a workshop.
 You can pick up Balsa in most craft supply stores like Michael’s or Hobby Lobby.

 I already have a few more ideas in mind for this lightweight product, such as custom canvas frames, faux pallet art, and large wood letters.
 The options are limitless.